 The Wildcat Foundation (the Foundation) is a nonprofit community organization formed to raise contributions to be used to support and enhance programs in the Mechanicsburg Area School District (MASD) for the benefit of and to improve the quality of education for the students.
-The Foundation's support comes primarily from donor contributions.
+The Foundation's support comes primarily from donor contributions and special events.